An ugly start to 2022 has forced investors to reckon with the dreaded "C" word.

 There Are Multiple Types of Declines

 - A pullback is the least severe selloff.
-There’s no official definition, but many investors and traders will use “pullback” to describe a market decline of between 5% and just under 10% from a peak.
+There’s no official definition, but many investors and traders will use “pullback” to describe a market decline of between 5% and less than 10% from a peak.

-- Then comes a correction, which is a loss of 10% to just under 20% from a peak.
+- Then comes a correction, which is a loss of 10% to less than 20% from a peak.

 - Finally, and most severe, is a bear market, which represents a decline of 20% or more from a peak.